openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Pretty hypnotizing?
 If we turn up the `clearAlpha`, we will turn down the smear.
 If we turn down the `clearAlpha`, we will turn up the smear.

 Now we've got two parameters that drastically change the visual experience of our spirals, specifically: `timeScale` of noise and `clearAlpha` of the trail effect.
 Instead of manually tweaking their values in the code, we can use the mouse position to independently control the values during run time.
 Horizontal position can adjust the `clearAlpha` while vertical position can adjust the `timeScale`.
-This type of exploration of parameter settings is super important (especially when making generative graphics).
-Using the mouse like this is handy if we've got one or two parameters to explore.
+This type of exploration of parameter settings is super important (especially when making generative graphics), and using the mouse is handy if we've got one or two parameters to explore.

 [`mouseMoved(int x, int y )`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_mouseMoved "mouseMoved Documentation Page") runs anytime the mouse moves (in our app).
 We can use it to change our parameters, but we need them to be global first.
 Delete the code that defines `timeScale` and `clearAlpha` locally in `draw()` and add them to the header.
 Initialize the values in `setup()` to `100` and `0.5` respectively.
 Then add these to `mouseMoved(...)`: